mahavir0/Bird_Classification_AI_Project_COMP_6721/README.md

 ### Dataset Linking
 <p align="justify">
-Google collab provide the functionlity to directly read, write data from your google drive, for this project we have uploaded our training dataset on the google drive, from where we read data and save the model, and evalution metrices on the google drive. in the code just provide the dataset path of your drive and authenticate the drive permission and you are ready to train your model.
+Google Collab provides the functionality to directly read, and write data from your google drive, for this project, we have uploaded our training dataset on google drive, from where we read data and save the model, and evaluation matrices on google drive. in the code just provide the dataset path of your drive and authenticate the drive permission and you are ready to train your model.
 </p>

 ## How to train and validate the model
 <p align="justify">
-Resnet Model and Decision Tree are used for this project to study and evaluate Machine Learning (ML) tasks for real-world classification problems.
-For the supervised and semi-supervised learning, we have used the decision tree.
-For the Deep Neural Network, we have implemented the ResNet model from scratch and compared the performance with the pre-trained model.
+This research examines and assesses Machine Learning (ML) tasks for real-world classification problems using the Resnet Model and Decision Tree.
+We have employed the decision tree for supervised and semi-supervised learning.
+We developed the ResNet model for the Deep Neural Network from scratch and compared its performance with the pre-trained ResNet model.
 </p>

 Here is the directory structure of our project.